You need to pay motorbike tax - also called vehicle excise duty (VED) - if you want to use your motorbike on the road.

 You pay £0 for electric motorbike tax - this will be the case until 2025.
 You still need to tax your electric motorbike, even though you aren't paying anything.

-You check the GOV.UK website to see if your bike is taxed.
+You can check our free tax checker tool to see if your bike is taxed.

 You need to enter the vehicle’s number plate and you should then see your motorbike’s make and model.